curityio/kubernetes-training/README.md

 Follow the [README instructions](./lesson-4/README.md) to learn how to:

-- Redeploy the Curity Idemtity Server using SQL database storage.
+- Redeploy the Curity Idemtity Server using SQL database storage for identity data.
 - Query the database to view stored resources such as user accounts.
 - Use external storage to avoid data loss if you recreate Kubernetes pods, nodes or the entire cluster.

+## Lesson 5 - Deployment Pipeline

+Follow the [README instructions](./lesson-5/README.md) to learn how to:

+- Parameterize Curity Identity Server configuration to support multiple stages of a deployment pipeline.
+- Split the configuration into multiple files.
+- Deploy the configuration in a custom Docker image.
+- Protect secure values in the configuration.

 ## Free Resources